astrotars/stream-banking-chatbot/README.md

   };

   _decryptText = async () => {
-    const messageCreator = this.props.isMyMessage(this.props.message) ? this.props.sender : this.props.receiver;
+    const messageCreator = this.props.isMyMessage(this.props.message) ? this.props.sender : 'chatbot';
     return this.props.virgil.eThree.decrypt(
       this.props.message.text,
       this.props.virgil.publicKeys[messageCreator]